AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-vhd-copy.md

-<properties
+---
-    pageTitle="Create a copy of a specialized VM in Azure | Azure" description="Learn how to create a copy of a specialized Windows VM running in Azure, in the Resource Manager deployment model." services="virtual-machines-windows"
+title: Create a copy of a specialized VM in Azure | Azure
+description: Learn how to create a copy of a specialized Windows VM running in Azure, in the Resource Manager deployment model.
-    documentationcenter=""
-    author="cynthn"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="ce7e6cd3-6a4a-4fab-bf66-52f699b1398a"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="10/20/2016"
-    wacn.date=""
-    ms.author="cynthn" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: cynthn
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: ce7e6cd3-6a4a-4fab-bf66-52f699b1398a
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 10/20/2016
+wacn.date: ''
+ms.author: cynthn
+---

 # Create a copy of a specialized Windows VM running in Azure
 This article shows you how to use the AZCopy tool to create a copy of the VHD from a specialized Windows VM that is running in Azure.
 You can then use the copy of the VHD to create a new VM.

-* If want to copy a generalized VM, see [How to create a VM image from an existing generalized Azure VM](/documentation/articles/virtual-machines-windows-capture-image/).
+* If want to copy a generalized VM, see [How to create a VM image from an existing generalized Azure VM](./virtual-machines-windows-capture-image.md).
-* If you want to upload a VHD from an on-premises VM, like one created using Hyper-V, the see [Upload a Windows VHD from an on-premises VM to Azure](/documentation/articles/virtual-machines-windows-upload-image/).
+* If you want to upload a VHD from an on-premises VM, like one created using Hyper-V, the see [Upload a Windows VHD from an on-premises VM to Azure](./virtual-machines-windows-upload-image.md).

 ## Before you begin
 Make sure that you:

 * Have information about the **source and destination storage accounts**.
 For the source VM, you need to storage account and container names.
 Usually, the container name will be **vhds**.
 You also need to have a destination storage account.
 If you don't already have one, you can create one using either the portal (**More Services** > Storage accounts > Add) or using the [New-AzureRmStorageAccount](https://msdn.microsoft.com/zh-cn/library/mt607148.aspx) cmdlet.
 * Have Azure [PowerShell 1.0](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) (or later) installed.
-* Have downloaded and installed the [AzCopy tool](/documentation/articles/storage-use-azcopy/).
+* Have downloaded and installed the [AzCopy tool](../storage/storage-use-azcopy.md).

 ## Deallocate the VM
 Deallocate the VM, which frees up the VHD to be copied.